Katharine Carruthers 杜可歆

 IOE Confucius Institute Director

-Katharine Carruthers is the Director of the UCL Institute Of Education (IOE) Confucius Institute for Schools; she is also UCL’s Pro-Vice-Provost for East Asia.
+Katharine Carruthers is the Director of IOE, UCL’s Faculty of Education and Society’s Confucius Institute for Schools; she is also UCL’s Global Strategic Academic Advisor (China).

 Katharine plays a leading role in promoting and developing the study of Chinese in schools in England.
-This work has been made possible by the IOE Confucius Institute and 45 Confucius Classrooms – supported by Hanban in partnership with Peking University and Peking University High School.
+This work has been made possible by the IOE Confucius Institute and 44 Confucius Classrooms – in partnership with Peking University and Peking University High School.
 The IOE Confucius Institute is an outstanding example of successful international partnership working.

 Katharine is an experienced teacher and examiner of Chinese.
-She is the series editor of the textbooks for teaching Chinese for 11-16 year olds and wrote the specification for the increasingly popular Cambridge Pre-U Mandarin Chinese qualification.
-Katharine teaches on the IOE’s PGCE Language course, working with PGCE students training to teach Mandarin Chinese.
-She is the Strategic Director for UCL’s delivery of the Department for Education’s Mandarin Excellence Programme.
+She is the series editor of the textbooks for teaching Chinese for 11-16 year olds and wrote the specification for the Cambridge Pre-U Mandarin Chinese qualification.
+Katharine teaches on the IOE’s PGCE Languages course and on the MA in Intercultural Communication.
+She is the Strategic Director for IOE’s delivery of the Department for Education’s Mandarin Excellence Programme.

-Her research interests centre around teaching and learning of Chinese as a foreign language in schools (most recent publication Mandarin Chinese Teacher Education; IOE Press), the notion of intercultural competence in Chinese and UK schools and globalisation and language policy.
+Her research interests centre around teaching and learning of Chinese as a foreign language in schools, the notion of intercultural competence in Chinese and UK schools and language policy.

-As Pro-Vice-Provost (East Asia), Katharine plays an important strategic role as a catalyst for UCL’s engagement in the region.
+As Global Strategic Academic Advisor (China), Katharine plays an important strategic role as a catalyst for UCL’s engagement in the region.

 Katharine received an OBE in the 2018 New Year Honours list for her services to Education.